sieren/NetTempReader/README.md

 ## Description

-Receive Temperature and Hydro readings from a RedBearLab Duo through WiFi on a Linux or Mac device (e.g. Raspberry Pi).
+Receive Temperature and Hydro readings from a ESP8266 based board or RedBearLab Duo through WiFi on a Linux or Mac device (e.g. Raspberry Pi).

 ## Build